 This has led to an acute proliferation of private hostels in and around the University Campus.
 These facilities are highly defective in design, location and poses security challenges to students who patronize them.
 In view of this humongous housing deficit in the University, The Mastercard Foundation in collaboration with The Department of Architecture and the Development Ofiice – KNUST organized a competition to solicit for design proposals for an International Students’ facility.

 Architecture competitions as we know provide a unique platform to design and propose exciting innovative projects, while testing theoretical ideas in a structured setting.
 As part of the University’s quest to mitigate the housing deficit on campus.We were privileged to team up with Francis Aggor and Eileen Asare to enter a design competition.
-The team proposed a state of the art facility, we won and currently the design proposal has been constructed and commissioned for occupancy on the KNUST campus.

 A prominent feature of a university is the presence of residential facilities for its’ staff and students. ( Adu- Gyamfi et al., 2014) Over the years the rate at which student’s population keeps increasing as compared to physical development such as student accommodation amongst others in KNUST is proportionally inadequate.( Abiatey, 2015 ).
 Due to the increase in student population without commensurate provision of housing facilities, student rooms that were intended for single occupancy now takes 4-7 students.
 This inconsiderably poses occupancy congestion and affects the structural integrity of these facilities.